Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 This small 2 1/2" display plaque was available to members of the Cybis Collector's Society.

-Introduced and sold as a set, the candlesticks were introduced and retired during the 1950's.
+Introduced and sold as a set, the candlesticks were introduced in the early 1950's and retired before 1960.
 Strongly reflecting the Cordey style, this set was produced during the Cordey era and if not marked Cybis would be easily mistaken as Cordey items.

 Pricing information is unavailable.